DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "..."

-Even if you ask to keep a secret.
+Even if she asked him to keep it a secret.
-How I'm supposed to do it?
+How was he supposed to do it?
-There are already two curious people that are trying to approach me (Kai) for a sneak peek.
+There are already two curious people that are trying to approach Kai for a sneak peek.

 "Kai, what Jeanne says?"